Concussions in American football: NCAA Football

-In the 2003 football season, there was a reported 184 concussions out of the 4251 athletes that participated in that specific football season.
+In the 2003 football season, there were a reported 184 concussions out of the 4251 athletes that participated in that specific football season.
 That is 6.3% of college football players have reported having a concussion.
 This number does not include the athletes that fail to report they had a concussion.
 Out of these athletes that reported their concussion and sat out of competition until released to participate again, 6.5% of these athletes had another concussion occur in the same season.
 Concussions are known to be one of the most common injuries in College Football, this is because of the constant contact to these athletes' head.
 Another reason these concussions are very likely to happen is because, once a concussion is sustained, it is very likely to happen again.
 In fact an athlete that has sustained a concussion has a 35.1% chance of this injury reoccurring.
 The teams athletic trainers have specific guidelines for when their athletes sustain a concussion, and they must follow these guidelines when diagnosing a concussion, and also releasing a player to play after the initial diagnosis of the concussion.
 Failure to follow the specific concussion protocol will result in harsh punishment against the university.
 The athletic trainers do not have a specific guideline to how long it takes for their athletes to recover from these concussions, when they feel their athlete is ready to undergo protocol to return to play, is when they will test if their athlete is healthy enough to participate.